hitalojta/Gotcha/README.md

 #### Help Zé Gotinha to get us rid of the coronavirus! :muscle:

 Avoid the coronaviruses and the chloroquine boxes and destroy them!
-Get all the Pfizer letters that offer millions of vaccines doses to get the entire population immunized!
+Get the Pfizer letters that offer millions of vaccines doses to get the entire population immunized!

 :microscope: :syringe: Let's save Brazil from the pandemic with science and vaccines! :syringe: :microscope: